-The European Commission Tuesday (29 April) used antitrust rules to prevent telecoms restricting competition, by using court orders for patent infringements on industry standard technology.
+The European Commission Tuesday (29 April) used antitrust rules to prevent telecoms companies using court orders for patent infringements on industry standard technology to restrict competition.

 A Standard Essential Patent (SEP) is needed to ensure that industry standard technology can be developed.
 It is near-impossible to develop standardised smartphones or tablets without using an SEP, which can give patent holders an advantage over their competitors.